File Introspection Driver (vsepflt) loses communication with host component (nsx-context-mux) after Windows Update

 Resolution

-Workaround 1(Without OS restart): This can be solved by restarting the vsock subsystem.
+Workaround 2: This method can be done without a VM reboot by restarting the vsock subsystem.
 Recommended to perform it during a maintenance window.

 sc stop vsock